web-advanced-fall-2016/todolist-in-class-guacamole/README.md

     once the server is running, open web browser, open localhost on port 3000.

-### LIBRARIES / REFERENCES

-Team Guacamole referenced styling and web wireframes from a previous MFADT bootcamp web project example.
-This included simple HTML structure as well as some client-side Javascript for add/delete actions for To Do List items.

-Team Guacamole viewed the professor's API example to understand the "GET" and "POST" request on the server side.

 ### Server Info and API Endpoints

 A NodeJS server is setup.
 Currentlly, it cannot be accessed through ip address, you have to run the server locally, you will need to clone the server code from the this repository.
 More information, check out "HOW TO RUN THE CODE"